canonical/ubuntu-cloud-docs/docs/public-images/public-images-how-to/run-an-ova-using-virtualbox.rst

 ------------------------------

-To create an ISO image we'll use the ``cloud-localds`` function from the ``cloud-utils`` package.
+To create an ISO image we'll use the ``cloud-localds`` function from the ``cloud-image-utils`` package.
 On Ubuntu and Debian systems you can install this via apt:

 .. code:: bash

-  sudo apt install cloud-utils
+  sudo apt install cloud-image-utils

 For other operating systems, follow the instructions from the `cloud-utils upstream repository <https://github.com/canonical/cloud-utils>`_.